GSA-TTS/identity-dev-docs/_pages/testing.md

 ### Phone number verification

 Login.gov collects a phone number during the IAL2 proofing process.
 In a live production environment, login.gov checks that this phone number is associated with the applicant.
-You can use any phone number for testing purposes in the sandbox environment.
-However, the phone number ‘7035555555’ can be entered to simulate an error associating an applicant to a phone number.
+You can use any phone number for testing purposes in the sandbox environment other than the following:

+* `703-555-5555` - simulates a phone number that couldn't be verified as belonging to the user
+* `703-555-5888` - simulates a timeout during verification
+* `703-555-5999` - simulates a phone number that couldn't be contacted